CRD behavior and examples¶

 |---|---|---|---|

-Printer columns¶
+Print columns¶

-kubectl get projections (and -A) surfaces:
+kubectl get projections (and -A, also as proj) surfaces:

 | Column | JSONPath | Default? |